serlo/lenabi-migration-algorithm/README.md

 ### Running tests / examples

-The file [`migrations.test.js`](./migrations.test.js) showcases small examples for the above migartions as well as how the migrations can be applied in sequence in two cases.
+The file [`migrations.test.js`](./migrations.test.js) showcases small examples for the above migrations as well as how the migrations can be applied in sequence in two cases.
 You can run the tests with `yarn test`.

 ### Running Migrations

-This repo also includes a small script that executes the mutations on the document `document_v1.json`.
+This repository also includes a small script that executes the mutations on the document `document_v1.json`.
 If you have node.js installed, you can run it with following command (or directly with `yarn run:migrations`):